Business Change Foundation

 - Organisational structures, management and the distribution of authority

 Module 3 – Business improvement definition

-The module covers the change life cycle stage associated with setting up and scoping a change programme and projects and discovering the business requirements.
+The module covers the change life cycle stage associated with setting up and scoping a change programme and its projects.

-Having defined the required changes, we show how to take an holistic view to design the inter-related elements required to produce a solution to the problems giving rise to the need for change.
+Having defined the required changes, we show how to take a holistic view of the design of the inter-related elements required to produce a solution to the problems giving rise to the need for change.